foundata/guidelines/oci-container-image-guide.md

 **Scheduled rescans.**

 - A scheduled rescan MUST resolve the subject by digest, enumerate every platform in an index, retrieve each SBOM attestation from the registry and verify its subject, signer and transparency-log inclusion against the trust root before scanning.
-- An authoritative rescan result MUST record the scanner version; vulnerability database version or timestamp; guide revision; ContainerWright version and source revision; repository-configuration digest; rescan-job identity; subject digest; per-platform findings; triage state; and verdict.
+- An authoritative rescan result MUST record the scanner version; vulnerability database version or timestamp; guide revision; ConClear version and source revision; repository-configuration digest; rescan-job identity; subject digest; per-platform findings; triage state; and verdict.
 - An informal local rescan is a useful diagnostic but is not release evidence and does not start or satisfy remediation duties.